-- Financial Materiality research: identification of most financially material ESG issues for more than 60 industries delivered by the SI research team of Robeco. - Company profiles: written by our SI research sector experts, they reflect the material ESG issues, the ability of a company to manage these issues and the expected impact on the business model and the value drivers. - Industry-specific research projects: industry-specific research projects are conducted on sustainability issues that have a large impact on a specific business sector.
-Examples are health and safety in the clothing sector, the supply chain of electronics and the risk culture in the financial sector. - Active Ownership profiles (AOPs): These profiles reflect the opinion of the engagement and voting team and gives insight into the conversations that have been had with the companies. - The ESG company survey: used to identify red and green flags at a company level by collecting all publicly available relevant ESG information on a specific company including the Principle Adverse Impact indicators.
+- Financial Materiality research: identification of most financially material ESG issues for more than 60 industries delivered by the SI research team of Robeco. - Company profiles and snapshots: written by our SI research sector experts, they reflect the material ESG issues, the ability of a company to manage these issues and the expected impact on the business model and the value drivers. - Industry-specific research projects: industry-specific research projects are conducted on sustainability issues that have a large impact on a specific business sector.
+Examples are health and safety in the clothing sector, the supply chain of electronics and the risk culture in the financial sector. - Active Ownership profiles (AOPs): These profiles reflect the opinion of the engagement and voting team and gives insight into the conversations that have been had with the companies. - The company dashboard: a tool that identifies the most material ESG issues at a company level by collecting all available relevant ESG information on a specific company including external ratings on the material factors, climate forward looking metrics and the Principle Adverse Impact indicators.